-The importance of screenings for health defects is as compelling as is the demand for positive identification of the dog being tested.
+The importance of screenings for health defects is no more compelling than is the necessity of for positive identification on the dog being tested.

 Still, we all know breeders who proudly proclaim a pile of health certifications but who consistently produce health-impaired, dysfunctional, or extremely atypical dogs.
 How can that happen?
 The most obvious answer is the ongoing problem of positive identification such as tattoo or microchip every time, for every clearance.
 Since this site has relentlessly lobbied for positive I.D. since 2001, the veterinary testing organizations have moved towards better identification.
 However they still do NOT require tattoo or microchip on the dog and must rely on the testing veterinarian's certification that the dog actually has the microchip or tattoo.

 The other problem is the inherent anomalies (pun intended) in genetic studies.
 The best breeders focus on the total dog; temperament, health, and type - in exactly that order.
 Owners can live with and love an unhealthy or ugly dog but one with defective temperament is a joy to no one.
 I've said that in magazine columns for many years that it has become a popular quote.

 The best breeders adhere to the breed standard and they do health checks but they don’t breed paper!
 A champion title on a nutcase, a hip clearance on a dog with disk disease, or CERF certification on a dog that hides from things only it can see is crime against the canine.

 Dedicated breeders use health certifications as an important tool, not as a sales gimmick.
 Ironically, these are the people who, because of their dedication to canine health, are most easily fooled by a system that grew in up in the unstructured 60s when the Orthopedic Foundation for Animals was launched.